 Conclusion

 Native or cross-platform, simple or complex, developed in North America, Asia, or Eastern Europe — there are numerous aspects that can influence the price of building a mobile application.
-Even knowing how much does app development costs in 2023, it’s still hard to make an accurate estimate without knowing the specifics of the project.
+Even knowing how much app development costs in 2025, it’s still hard to make an accurate estimate without knowing the specifics of the project.
 However, in this article, we’ve covered the most common types of mobile apps, like healthcare apps, out there on the market, so that you can get a rough idea of what your project can cost you.

 If you’d like to get a more accurate estimate for a mobile app you have in mind, our business development team will be happy to conduct a free consultation for you.